Get help now Make a donation

 • Insecure employment

 These problems can feel even more difficult if you live alone.
 Or if you have little or no support from other people.
-Our information about peer support and ways to make new connections might help.
+Our information about peer support and tips to manage loneliness might help.

 If you're living in these conditions, you may worry that you're unable to provide your baby with everything that they need.
 Or you might feel like you're failing your baby.
 See our pages on on housing and mental health and money and mental health for ways to find support.